 Fraternities and sororities are values-based organizations.
 Every group was founded with purpose, values, principles, and a mission in context of their time and experience in American history.

 Explore each Women’s and Men’s fraternal organizations below.
-New in 2018, we offer to prospective members and families a Guide to Greek Life at Lafayette College.
+Please review this online resource to prospective members and families a Guide to Greek Life at Lafayette College.

-The six women’s sororities on campus are governed by the Panhellenic Council (PHC).
+The six women’s sororities on campus are governed by the Panhellenic Council (PHC), founded locally in 1981.
 Elected Council officers meet weekly to discuss current issues, advocate for the community, and plan events.
 Every chapter has delegate representatives who guide the direction of the councils.
-PHC President is Amanda Baildon (email@example.com).
+PHC President is Jordyn Marlin (firstname.lastname@example.org).
 Visit the Lafayette College Panhellenic Council Website

-The six men’s fraternities are governed by the Interfraternity Council (IFC).
+The six men’s fraternities are governed by the Interfraternity Council (IFC), founded locally in 1916.
 Elected Council officers meet weekly to discuss current issues, advocate for the community, and plan events.
 Every chapter has delegate representatives who guide the direction of the councils.
 The purpose of the IFC is to provide and maintain a community environment that fosters unity, representation, communication, and governance amongst the fraternities of Lafayette College.
-The IFC President is Nick Mastria (firstname.lastname@example.org)
+The IFC President is Ed Ruger (email@example.com)

 Visit the Interfraternity Council Website